ashutoshvarma/RAI_UMA_Challenge/README.md

 ```
 redemptionRate = Redemption_Rate + 1
 ```
-Therefore `redemptionRate` is bound in (0,2) which makes it a sensible candiadate to track our synthetic asset.
-But `redemptionRate` changes very slowly and is almost constant upto few decimals.
+Therefore `redemptionRate` is bound in (0,2) which makes it a sensible candidate to track our synthetic asset.
+But `redemptionRate` changes very slowly and is almost constant up to few decimals.
 For example, these are some consecutive value for `redemptionRate` :-
 ```
 0.99999999984948877039244582
 0.999999999848547411861463422,     // Starting 10 decimals are almost consatnt
 0.999999999848547690004497233.
 ```

-To mitigate this for somme extent we can use `annualizedRate` which is scaled version of redemptionRate.
+To mitigate this to some extent we can use `annualizedRate` which is a scaled version of redemptionRate.
 ```
 annualizedRate = (redemptionRate) ^ (365 * 12 * 30 * 24 * 3600)
 ```

-I avoided using complex scaling methods to keep implementaion as simple as possible.
-(In case of dispute, every UMA shareholder should be able to calculate correct price without any issue.
-Also same price value should be reproducable accross different programming languages like python, bash upto 18 decimals (Wei) incase someone decides to use different langauge)
+I avoided using complex scaling methods to keep the implementation as simple as possible.
+(In case of dispute, every UMA shareholder should be able to calculate the correct price without any issue.
+Also, the same price value should be reproducible across different programming languages like python, bash up to 18 decimals (Wei) in case someone decides to use a different language)

-Lastly, to prevent market manuplation due to flash loans and other factors which can make `Redemption_Rate` volatile for very short period (which can casue sudden liquidations) so we should take Time Weighted Average Price (TWAP) of `annualizedRate`.
+Lastly, to prevent market manipulation due to flash loans and other factors which can make `Redemption_Rate` volatile for a very short period (which can cause sudden liquidations) so we should take Time Weighted Average Price (TWAP) of `annualizedRate`.

 ### PriceFeed Implementation
 Sources of data :-